Your Government Agency and the 21st Century IDEA Act

 Annual progress reports due to Congress and OMB on website and digital services modernization

-- All public-facing forms are required to have a digital option
+- All public-facing forms were required to have a digital option

 Hundreds of U.S. government agencies across all levels rely on OneSpan Sign electronic signatures to digitize and automate their manual, paper-based processes in support of their digital transformation strategies.
 Moreover, agencies trust OneSpan’s proven FedRAMP-authorized solution to meet their highest cloud security requirements.
 Learn more about how leading government agencies are using OneSpan Sign to keep their signing processes digital: